-Using an expressive therapy such as art in controlled settings such as in a therapist’s office allow direct focus on problem solving as the issues surface.
+Using an expressive therapy such as art in controlled settings like a therapist’s office allow direct focus on problem solving as the issues surface.

 An interactive discussion as well as feedback of your thoughts may open new possibilities that lead to multiple options for solution.
 Professional art therapy can be an alternative when dealing with such problems as trauma, sexual abuse, drug and alcohol addictions or a serious mental or medical illness.

-For in depth information of professional therapy there are resources such as Arts Therapies and Progressive Illness this is a guide to the use of this expressive therapy in the treatment of patients with diseases such as Parkinson's and Alzheimer's.
+For in depth information of professional therapy there are resources such as Arts Therapies and Progressive Illness, this is a guide that portrays the use of this expressive therapy to treat patients with diseases such as Parkinson's and Alzheimer's.